U-C-S/Hurl/Docs/Edit-UserSettingsjson.md

 ]
 ```

 Right-clicking on the browser that has `AlternateLauches` brings up the context menu with options specified as in the settings file.
-On selecting the the URL will also automatically included while launching the browser.
+On selecting the the URL will be automatically included while launching the browser.

 ![MainWindow with profile options on BrowserButtton](./Images/BrowserProfiles.png)